Valentina Moncada: Curatorial Projects

 Outside of her gallery space, Moncada has curated many international exhibitions, including Theo by Richard Avedon at Musei Capitolini, Académie de France à Rome, Villa Medici (2009) Rome; Carlo Gavazzeni Ricordi Theater of Invention in Rome at The State Hermitage Museum, St. Petersburg, at MUAR - Shchusev State Museum of Architecture and Sotheby's Moscow (2012); Via Margutta Art Festival, Rome (2012);.
 In 2014 she co-curated with Antonio Monfreda the exhibition From Vera to Veruschka: The Unseen Photographs by Johnny Moncada at Somerset House, London, and then at MACRO - Museum of Contemporary Art of Rome; In 2014 she curated the exhibition Made in Italy: Una Visione Modernista.
 Johnny Moncada Gastone Novelli Achille Perilli with the collaboration of Ludovico Pratesi, at Museo Nazionale Etrusco di Villa Giulia, Rome.
 In 2017 she joined the scientific committee of the exhibition Picasso.
-Between Cubism and Classicism 1915 – 1925 curated by Olivier Berggruen with Anunciata von Liechtenstein at the Scuderie del Quirinale, Rome.
+Between Cubism and Classicism 1915 – 1925 curated by Olivier Berggruen with Princess Maria-Anunciata of Liechtenstein at the Scuderie del Quirinale, Rome.

 Moncada is also the author of several publications, including :